remarkjs/remark-toc/readme.md

 ##### `options.heading`

-Text of heading to look for (`string`, default:
+Pattern text of heading to look for (`string`, default:
 `'toc|table[ -]of[ -]contents?'`).
 Wrapped in `new RegExp('^(' + options.heading + ')$', 'i')`, so it’s
 case-insensitive and matches the whole heading text.

 ##### `options.skip`

-Text of headings to exclude from the generated list (`string`, optional).
+Pattern text of headings to exclude from the generated list (`string`, optional).
 Wrapped in `new RegExp('^(' + options.skip + ')$', 'i')`, so it’s
 case-insensitive and matches whole heading texts.